 Among the doctrines of the Christian faith, one of “the most puzzling and least understood” is said to be the doctrine of predestination — and understandably so.
-Over the decades people have debated, often heatedly, issues involved in this doctrine.The doctrine has polarized those who, on the one hand, smugly believe they have been “predestined” by God for salvation while others have been “predestined” to damnation, and those who, on the other hand, cannot believe in a God who seems incomprehensibly capricious and arbitrary, showing “favoritism.”
+Over the decades people have debated, often heatedly, issues involved in this doctrine.The doctrine has polarized those who, on the one hand, smugly believe they have been “predestined” by God for salvation while others [“Tough luck, man!”] have been “predestined” to damnation, and those who, on the other hand, cannot believe in a God who seems incomprehensibly capricious and arbitrary, showing “favoritism.”

 Basically, the issues revolve around 1) the “fairness” of God in “choosing” the “fate” of some for salvation, while others for damnation, and 2) what happens to the “free moral agency” of man.

-Rather than rehashing here the pros and cons put forth by theologians, I propose to simply explore related Scripture passages and attempt to make sense of them in order that we can arrive at a wholesome appreciation of God’s wonderful plan for all humanity.
+Rather than rehashing here the pros and cons put forth by theologians, I propose to simply explore relevant Scripture passages and attempt to make sense of them in order that we can arrive at a wholesome appreciation of God’s wonderful plan for all humanity.

 The basic premise